Dr. William Bland

 • Architecture, design and implementation of large distributed systems written in Java

-• Large amounts of network programming in Java, particularly NIO (non-blocking I/O), for servers that are required to maintain and service upwards of 25,000 simultaneous connections
+• Large amounts of network programming in Java, particularly NIO (non-blocking I/O), for servers that were each required to maintain and service upwards of 25,000 simultaneous connections

 • Various novel solutions to difficult problems, for example writing a very fast cache for a database server when our SQL queries (on about 14 million rows) were taking several minutes